 Garden & Nutrition Educator

 Cristina has always been passionate about the environment, cities, sustainability, and food systems.
 She did her BS in Environmental Science in the University of Puerto Rico, where she is originally from.
 Then she moved to Raleigh, NC to pursue a M.S. in Natural Resources at NC State University.
 While she studied she was part of a research project related with the socio-ecological studies of San Juan, PR.
 Then she decided to give back to education in what she most likes – gardening and food.
 Cristina believes in facilitating classes so students can learn, enjoy themselves, and be more passionate for the natural world.

 Karen is a recent graduate of the Associated Colleges of the Twin Cities, in Minnesota, with a degree in Environmental Studies and a minor in English.
 Since graduating, she has worked performing hands-on conservation efforts in Colorado, teaching at an outdoor science school in southern California, and is now happy to join the team at CommunityGrows.
 She enjoys theater, spontaneous storytelling, and exploring new places in her free time.

-Communications & Outreach Coordinator
+Marketing & Communications Coordinator

-Christina Mathias, Assistant Vice President, CCS
+Christina Mathis, Vice President, CCS

-William Newsom, Attorney, Cooley LLP
+William Newsom, Associate, Cooley LLP

-Sarah Penney, Consultant, Bain & Co
+Sarah Penney, Manager, Bain & Co

-Jaromy Schmidt, Ambassador/Store Manager, Starbucks
+Jaromy Schmidt, District Manager, Starbucks